-Sell property free and clear of liens and interests: Debtors can use the chapter 11 process to sell assets that are encumbered by liens.
-The chapter 11 court has authority to allow a buyer to purchase those assets free and clear of the encumbrances.
+The Chapter 11 process may be used to sell assets that are encumbered by liens.
+The chapter 11 court has the authority to allow a buyer to purchase those assets free and clear of the encumbrances.

 Debtors in chapter 11 reorganization may be able to borrow money while in reorganization in order to finance their reorganization.

 Serving those who live in San Jose, Salinas and Oakland, California, Attorney Sam Taherian does not give up easily.
 His relentless strategies and insight into how to best solve debt related issues is invaluable.
 He is also dedicated to the non-profit work he does with the Bay Area Bankruptcy Forum as they work with public service and bankruptcy education.

 Call today for your free, confidential evaluation with the firm!